squirrellyDave/os-voting-app/README.md

 4. Set up the Nodejs Result app
     a.
 In Openshift, add a new Application by selecting "From Dockerfile" as the method of choice
     b.
-Git Repo URL: Inser your github repository url in wich the source code for the app is stored
+Git Repo URL: Inser your github repository url in which the source code for the app is stored
     c.
 Select "Advanced Git Options"
         c1.
 Git Reference: master
         c2.
 Context Dir: /result